mcgill-robotics/AUV-2025/catkin_ws/src/vision/model_pipeline/README.md

     1. Do NOT add any pre-processing/augmentation.
 We already do that in the training notebook.
 5. Change the parameters in the training notebook as needed.
 6. Run training notebook.
+    1. [Optional] If you don't like Jupyter's output (as I don't), you can execute all cells EXCEPT the final one (which trains the model).
+Instead, use the `training.py` file to train the model, which displays the training progress in the terminal.
+        1. Make sure to update the parameters in the paramater boxes.
+        2. There is no need to change the rest of the code.